 She currently collaborates on maternal health research with indigenous populations in the Andean Highlands of Ecuador and on the evaluation of community mobilization interventions to improve maternal health outcomes in Malawi.
 Locally, Dr. Sebert Kuhlmann works with St. Louis-based organizations involved in global health work, including Dignity Period and Microfinancing Partners for Africa.

 In addition, she supports SLU’s partnership with the National Autonomous University of Honduras.
-Currently, she teaches Introduction to Global Health and Global Health Assessment and Evaluation, two required courses for the M.P.H. concentration in global health.
+Currently, she teaches and advises in the Global Health concentration.